We connect caring volunteers in our community with older adults who need additional supports to remain

 Read all about it!
 View and download the latest AAHFS newsletter by clicking here.
 You can find past issues by visiting our Newsletter page.

-Thursday, April 25, 2024 | 5 PM | Atwater Community Center
+Tuesday, April 22 | 11 AM | Atwater Community Center

 Senior Fitness

-Join us for exercise in the comfortable environment of the Atwater Community Center.
-We offer daily options, each 60 minutes long, including an exercise class, a walking club, and the SAIL program (Stay Active & Independent for Life).
+Was exercising more one of your New Year's resolutions?
+Don't give up!
+Get your exercise in the year-round comfortable environment of the Atwater Community Center.
+We offer daily options, each 60 minutes long, including an exercise class, walking club, and SAIL program (Stay Active & Independent for Life).
 All programs are geared towards those 60 years of age and older.
 Find a fitness friend while trying new activities and staying healthy.

-For more information, visit our Health and Wellness page, or call the AAHFS office at 320-974-8737.
+For more information, visit our Health and Wellness page, or call our office at 320-974-8737.

 Medication Disposal